-The Leathersellers’ Company are involved in supporting the running of secondary and primary schools in south London.
+The Leathersellers’ Company and Foundation are involved in supporting the running of primary and secondary schools in south London.
 These are:

 - Colfe’s School in Greenwich

 - The Leathersellers’ Federation of Schools in Lewisham which consists of: Prendergast School, Prendergast Ladywell School, Prendergast Vale School and Prendergast Primary School

-A number of the Liverymen of the Leathersellers are appointed to each school’s governing board, and we also provide funds to improve the welfare, social mobility and educational attainment of pupils regardless of their socio-economic background.
+The Leathersellers provides financial and non-financial support to the schools including funds to improve the welfare, social mobility and educational attainment of pupils regardless of their socio-economic background.

 Annually we offer the schools the opportunity to encourage fundraising by their pupils, by having it match funded by the Leathersellers’.
-In 2020-21 school years, the pupils raised, and we matched, almost £10,000 for a range of charities (many local), meaning a total of £20,000 was raised and donated to good causes thanks to their efforts.
+In the 2021-22 academic year, the pupils raised, and we matched, almost £17,000 for a range of charities (many local), meaning a total of just under £34,000 was raised and donated to good causes thanks to their efforts.

 You can read more about how we support pupils in the tabs below:

 Colfe’s is one of London’s oldest schools and has been closely linked with The Leathersellers’ Company since the 17th century when the Founder of the school, Abraham Colfe, entrusted the school to the Company when he died.
 A copy of his Will – which runs to three large volumes – is retained in the Company archives, most of the text concerns the school and the way in which Colfe wanted it to be managed in perpetuity.

-The Leathersellers’ Company Charitable Fund fund a number of scholarships each year for able pupils from state schools to study at Colfe’s for their A-levels.
+The Leathersellers’ Foundation funds a number of scholarships each year for able pupils from state schools to study at Colfe’s for their A-levels.

-The aim of The Leathersellers’ Federation is to provide an excellent education for children from the local community in a safe, supportive learning environment, where people are valued and make positive contributions to each of the schools, and where pupils are taught to become responsible, independent members of society.
+The aim of The Leathersellers’ Federation is to provide an excellent education for children from the local community in a safe, supportive learning environment, where people are valued and make positive contributions to each of the schools.

 A number of grants were made to the Federation of schools to support pupils in 2021-22: